 Mrs Cratchit It's Mr Scrooge!
 He's gone mad!
 Bob Cratchit It's all right, dear-there's nothing to be afraid of!
 Scrooge No, I haven't gone mad!
 And on Monday, when your salary will be doubled - Bob Cratchit He has gone mad!
 Scrooge e'll sit together and discuss what I can do to help your family.
-To start with, we'll find the right doctors to get young Tiny Tim well.
-And we will make him well, you believe me, don't you, Bob?
-Bob Cratchit (nodding feebly) Yes I believe you I believe anything.
-Scrooge And may this be the merriest Christmas of all our lives!
+To start with, we'll find the right doctors to get

-And he is gone, covered in Children

-Tiny Tim is the first to recover

-Tiny Tim

-God bless us, every one!

-Bob Cratchit opens wide his arms to embrace his wife, and with cries of infinite delight the Cratchit family joins the ever-growing, swirling Crowd and accompany Father Christmas on his merry Christmas way Bell-ringers join in the mounting Chorus

-A London street-Cheapside

-Company In the momin'

-Christmas morning

-lf yer lift yer eyes,

-There's a big surprise!

-On yer bed you'll see

-There's a gift from Farver Chris'mas

-From Farver Chris'mas

-Thats 'ow Chris'mas oughta be!

-Scrooge and his entourage approach Tom Jenkins

-Scrooge Tom Jenkins, about the six pounds you owe me!
-Tom Jenkins You agreed to a few more days, Mr Scrooge-I just need - Scrooge You can keep it!
-It's my Christmas present to you!
-Tom Jenkins' le gs give way under him Tom Jenkins Oh!
-God bless you this Christmas Day, Mr Scrooge!
-The music joins in as he starts to sing Thank you very much!
-That's the nicest thing That anyone's ever done for me!
-Scrooge It sounds a bit bizarre, But things the way they are, I feel as if another life's Begun for me!
-And that goes for anybody else who owes me money (He shows them all his little black book from which h tears out all the pages and throws them away) You c keep it as of this day, all my debts are forgiven!
-The Crowd goe s mad with delight and gives a great cheer
+I feel as if another life's Begun for me!

+And that goes for anybody else who owes me money!
+(He shows them all his little black book from which he tears out all the pages and throws them away) You can keep it... as of this day, all my debts are forgiven!

+The Crowd goes mad with delight and gives a great cheer

-Scrooge The e Musical Act 2 Sc.
-11 version 1 An' if I 'ad a drum I'd 'ave to bang it To add a sort of rumpty-tumpty touch!
-Scrooge But since I left me drummer at 'ome, I'll simply 'ave ter say Company y Thank you very, very, very much!
-Thank you very, very, very much!
-Punch and Judy n to the Punch and Judy tent as the music continues.
-Scrooge and nan duet amicably, their two smiling faces filling he tiny Punch ing audience of Children cheer and applaud.
-P & J Mai n Thank you very much!
+Tom Jenkins An' if I 'ad a drum I'd 'ave to bang it To add a sort of rumpty-tumpty touch!
+Scrooge But since I left me drummer at 'ome, I'll simply 'ave ter say Company Thank you very, very, very much!

+Scrooge ducks into the Punch and Judy tent as the music continues.
+Scrooge and the

+Punch and Judy man duet amicably, their two smiling faces filling he tiny Punch and Judy stage.
+The watching audience of Children cheer and applaud.

+P & J Man Thank you very much!
 Thank you very much!
 P & J Man, Scrooge That's the nicest thing That anyone's ever done for me!
 The Dilbers It isn't every day Good fortune comes our way!
 Scrooge l never thought The future would be fun for me!

-Harry and his wif disbelief e enter and stare at the singing, dancing, cavorting Scrooge in total Nephew Uncle Ebenezer?
+Harry and his wife enter and stare at the singing, dancing, cavorting Scrooge in total disbelief

+Nephew Uncle Ebenezer?
 Is that you?

-Scrooge Merry Christmas to you, me dear boy, and to you enchanting bride!
-We were just on our way to you house with some presents.
-Here! these are fr fool who deeply regrets all the Christmases gon he might have shared with you!
-(To Helen) And you, my dear!
+Scrooge Merry Christmas to you, me dear boy, and to your enchanting bride!
+We were just on our way to your house ... with some presents.
+Here! these are from an old fool who deeply regrets all the Christmases gone by that he might have shared with you!
+(To Helen) And this is for you, my dear!
 A sort of belated wedding gift!
-(Ho the last and most elaborate package to Helen.
-He ir n an old by that is is for hands en Oh, Uncle Ebenezer, thank you!
+(He hands the last and most elaborate package to Helen.
+He finds himself looking into a face hauntingly like Isabel's).

+HelenOh, Uncle Ebenezer, thank you!
 Christmas lunch is sharp at three.
 May we expect you?

-Helen

-himself looking into a face hauntingly like Isabel's).

-Scrooge You may!
+r t l You may!
 I'll be there!
 My word, you are a pretty girl!
-You remind me of... someone I used to know!
+You remind me of someone I used to know!
 (He wipes a tear from his eye, kisses her again and smiles at his Nephew) Now, come with us, why don't you?
 We're giving people presents!
-It's a very ... nice thing to do.
+It's a very nice thing to do.

+Bar 238

 (Singing) Happiness is a new friend One I truly recommend.

 Nephew Happiness you will soon see

 Helen and Nephew Makes us all a family

 Scrooge (nodding) Now I see

 Helen, Nephew and Scrooge